 Law Firms and Legal Departments

-Legal professionals work with large volumes of files and documents, from firm billing and contracts, to client and court records.
+Law professionals work with large volumes of legal documents and files, from firm billing and contracts, to client and court records.

-- Centralized Storage: With document indexing and search, legal professionals can benefit greatly from secure cloud storage to cut down on time for managing and organizing documents before client meetings and court hearings.
+- Centralized Storage: With document indexing and search, legal professionals can benefit greatly from a secure repository in the cloud or in company servers to cut down on time for managing and organizing documents before client meetings and court hearings.

-- Secure File Sharing: Legal document management solutions enable professionals to manage ethical and practical concerns about law practice.
+- Secure File Sharing: A legal document management system enables professionals to manage ethical and practical concerns about law practice.
 Built-in security features ensure that data in records and documents remains safe and confidential, and processes comply with regulations.